 Taylor Magazine: If you could work with anyone in the charts right now, who would it be?

 Walker Hayes: I’d be lying if I said it was my all time dream to play in London.
 But us as artists tend to get caught up with where we are at a single moment.
 I’ve looked at Laney a few times and thought ‘Wow… we’re in London right now.’
 That is so awesome – it’s priceless and a memory we’ll never forget.
-I’m not just saying this because you’re interviewing me and you’re based here, but it’s a place where I could see myself making a priority, I appreciate how people react to music here.
+It’s a place where I could see myself making a priority, I appreciate how people react to music here.

 Taylor Magazine: What has been your favourite moment so far professionally?

-Walker Hayes: Oh my goodness… you know about a couple weeks ago I got to perform at the Ryman.
+Walker Hayes: A couple of weeks ago I got to perform at the Ryman.
 I grew up watching shows there and it’s kind of a sacred venue.
 There was a moment that night where I was playing the song ‘Craig’ and he was there in the audience.
-It was a moment where I thought ‘man… isn’t it weird where we end up in life.’
+It was a moment where I thought ‘Man… isn’t it weird where we end up in life?’
 Laney and I saw this dream coming to an end, and we were really close to that.
 The closer you get to all of that getting taken away from you, makes everything we do now completely incredible.
 Singing a song of thanks to Craig, while he was in the audience, was such a special moment.

 Taylor Magazine: How do you guys cope being away from your kids?